tudelft-iv/map_annotation/README.md

-Repository for map anntotation of the View-of-Delft dataset.
+Repository for map annotation of the View-of-Delft dataset.